 - the ability to absorb new ideas, often presented abstractly, at a rapid pace.

 Your statement should focus on your academic qualifications to the extent that they are relevant to your academic plans, rather than on personal achievements, interests and aspirations.

-Academic essays or other writing samples from your most recent qualification, written in English, are required.
-Clearly-highlighted extracts of the requisite length from longer work are also permissible.
+Academic essays or other writing samples from your most recent qualification, written in English or a Celtic language, are required.
+Clearly highlighted extracts of the requisite length from longer work are also permissible.
 Where necessary, a cover note may be attached placing an extract in a larger context.

 At least one piece of work should relate closely to the proposed area of study.
-The word count does not need to include any bibliography or brief footnotes.
+The word count does not include any bibliography or brief footnotes.

 This will be assessed for comprehensive understanding of the subject area; understanding of problems in the area; ability to construct and defend an argument; powers of analysis; and powers of expression.